Kelly Breen (politician): Political career

 Breen has also taken on a leading role in the area's prevention of human trafficking.

 In her first sponsored vote on the city council in June 2018, Breen spearheaded the passage of the city of Novi's first anti-discrimination policy to protect the city's LGBTQ employees and contractors.
 Breen also actively supported the city's efforts to study and preserve wildlife and environmental habitats in Novi, and pushed for greater accountability for the city's sustainability priorities.

 In April 2018, Breen announced her candidacy for the Michigan House of Representatives, challenging popular incumbent Kathy Crawford.
 Breen defeated Dr. Aditi Bagchi in the August 2018 Democratic primary with 48.8% of the total vote.
 Breen's campaign created a coalition of local officials, community groups, activist organizations, labor groups, and media outlets.
 Breen lost in the November General Election by coming just 588 votes short of beating Crawford.
 After the 2018 election, Breen returned to her position on the Novi City Council.

 In April 2019, Breen made the decision to run for the Michigan House of Representatives once again, with incumbent representative Kathy Crawford now term limited.
 Breen won a primary challenge in August 2020 from Megan McAllister, a marketing coordinator from Northville.
 Breen went on to defeat Republican nominee Chase Turner in the November 2020 General Election, making history as the first working mother and first Democrat to be elected to represent Michigan's 38th House District in the State Legislature.

+Following redistricting, Breen ran in the 21st district in 2022, winning reelection.
+She was reelected in 2024.